On the structure of Ricci shrinkers: Relations between weak limits

 \section{Relations between weak limits}

-The purpose of this section is to show a general weak compactness theorem and locally relate the weak limit with the limit of their conformal transformations, without any non-collapsing condition.
-We shall first show the following propositions.
+The purpose of this section is to show a general weak compactness theorem of Ricci shrinkers without any non-collapsing assumption and locally relate the weak limit with that of their conformal transformations.

-\begin{proposition} Let $(M_i^m, p_i, g_i,f_i)$ be a sequence of Ricci shrinkers.
-Let $d_i$ be the length structure induced by $g_i$.
-By passing to a subsequence if necessary, we have